-18. As noted in the previous follow-up report, R. 16 still has two outstanding deficiencies that have not been addressed by the TCI Authorities.
-These pertain to the consideration of training of DNFBPs with regard to the filing of STRs and the issuance of guidelines and instructions on the drawing up and maintaining of internal frameworks for AML/CFT compliance.
+17. The two outstanding deficiencies for R. 16 are the consideration of training of DNFBPs with regard to the filing of STRs and the issuance of guidelines and instructions on the drawing up and maintaining of internal frameworks for AML/CFT compliance.
+The Authorities have indicated that the new Head of the NRFB discussed above at R. 12, is working on guidelines for the DNFBPs.
+They are expected to be completed by June 2013.
+There has been no indication of training for DNFBPs with regard to the filing of STRs.
 The Recommendation remains partially met.